wellington36/minesweeper-autoplay/README.md

 # minesweeper autoplay
+Final project of the Reinforcement Learning discipline.
+Here is an implementation of the minesweeper game and codes for training and evaluating reinforcement learning models for the minesweeper game.

 ## Requirements
 To train and run a model you need to have the following Python libraries installed